tombigel/dotfiles/README.md

 ## Install and Setup

 Everything here is based on my personal installations and preferences.
-You should go through the installation script and the customization script and remove or comment out apps and customizations you don't need or use.
+**You should go through the installation script and the customization script and remove or comment out apps and customizations you don't need or use.**
-Of course that you could and should add stuff you use which I haven't included in my files.
+Also, note that the section where the script installs AppStore apps with MAS can only install previously installed and purchased apps.

+You are more than welcome to fork and change the files to your liking, I'll appriciate bug reports and enhacement suggestions.

 ### Run installations
 This will first install "Homebrew", "brew-cask" (Homebrew for Graphic Apps) and "mas" (Command line for App Store).